-Note 1: The Audit Committee was establish on June 18, 2019; in 2022, the directors' remunerations increased from 2021, because of the election of all directors and election of chairman of the board after the shareholders' meeting incurred transportation expenses in 2022; the total remunerations to the President and Vice Presidents decreased from 2021, because the net income after tax increased as a result of the increase in foreign exchange benefits in 2022, which was deducted in order to truthfully reflect operational situations, and thus decreased payment of bonus.
+Note 1: The Audit Committee was establish on June 18, 2019; in 2023, the directors' remunerations and the total remunerations to the President and Vice Presidents decreased from 2022, because the net income after tax decrease in 2023, which was deducted in order to truthfully reflect operational situations, and thus decreased payment of bonus.

-3.3.4.2 Remuneration policy, standards and composition, procedures and the correlation with operation performance and future risks

-(1) Policy, standard, and mix of the remunerations paid.
+- 3.3.4.2 Remuneration policy, standards and composition, procedures and the correlation with operation performance and future risks - (1) Policy, standard, and mix of the remunerations paid.